-From authorization, coding and remittance to everything in between, healthcare providers can ensure they manage their revenue cycle efficiently.
+From authorization, coding, and remittance to everything in between, healthcare providers can ensure they manage their revenue cycle efficiently.
 They can enable their teams to reclaim the cost of care and eliminate confusion around payment responsibility and eligibility with the support of a digital workforce.

-2. Patient Scheduling & Appointments Management
+2. Patient Scheduling and Appointments Management

 One of the most time-consuming processes for healthcare providers is the administration of patient scheduling and appointments.
 With intelligent automation, patients can access self-service booking systems and personalized multi-channel communications to confirm appointments, change appointments, and update patient record systems, freeing employees to provide front-line care.